Nash equilibrium in a singular stochastic game between two renewable power producers with price impact: A market with two players

 \subsection{Problem formulation}

-In \cite{MR4352705}, the authors considered the cooperative situation of a social planner, where the problem consists of finding an efficient installation control $I\in \cI^{2,\theta} (y)$ which maximizes the aggregate expected profit, net of investment cost.
+In \cite{MR4352705}, the authors consider {a cooperative situation motivated by the presence of a social planner}, where the problem consists of finding an efficient installation control ${I\in \cI (y)}$ which maximizes the aggregate expected profit, net of investment cost.
 This is known as a Pareto optimum and is expressed as